freenas/freenas-docs/userguide/storage.rst

 Before physically removing the failed device, go to :menuselection:`Storage --> Pools`.
-Select the pool name.
-At the bottom of the interface are several icons, one of which is :guilabel:`Pool Status`.
-Click the :guilabel:`Pool Status` icon and locate the failed disk.
+Select the pool name then click |ui-settings|.
+Select :guilabel:`Status` and locate the failed disk.
 Then perform these steps:

 #ifdef freenas
 #.
-Click the disk entry, then the :guilabel:`Offline` button to
+Click |ui-options| on the disk entry, then :guilabel:`Offline` to
     change the disk status to OFFLINE.
-This step is needed to properly remove the device from the pool and to prevent swap issues.
+This step removes the device from the pool and to prevent swap issues.
     If the hardware supports hot-pluggable disks, click the disk :guilabel:`Offline` button and pull the disk, then skip to step 3.
     If there is no :guilabel:`Offline` button but only a